-Companies that join the Environmental Agreement on NOx are entitled to a tax exemption from the tax of 21.17 NOK/kg NOx to the state from the date which the enterprise affiliate to the Environmental Agreement.
+Companies that join the Environmental Agreement on NOx are entitled to a tax exemption from the tax of 21.59 NOK/kg NOx to the state from the date that the enterprise affiliate to the Environmental Agreement.
 From the same date, the enterprise will have a payment obligation vis a vis the NOx Fund.
-The rates of payment to the NOx Fund are NOK 11 per kilo NOx for the offshore industry (emission connected to oil- and gas extraction after PDO is passed so that the field is in a taxable petroleum position) and NOK 4 for the other sectors (shipping, supply-vessels, fishing, aviation, district heating etc.).
+The rates of payment to the NOx Fund are NOK 11 per kilo NOx for the offshore industry (emission connected to oil and gas extraction) and NOK 4 for the other sectors (shipping, fishing, land-based industry, aviation, district heating etc.).

-Companies that wish to join have to fill out an online application form and upload a signed copy of the Participant Agreement as well as an authorisation or a statement documenting that the signatory has the authority to legally bind the enterprise (e.g. a company certificate).
-You can access the online application form through this link.
+Companies that would like to join the NOx Fund need to fill out an online application form and upload a signed copy of the Norwegian version of the Participant Agreement, as well as an authorisation or a statement documenting that the signatory has the authority to legally bind the enterprise (e.g. a company certificate).

-The signed copy of the Participant Agreement and the company certificate can alternatively be forwarded to the Fund, but the application will not be processed until these are received.
-Please submit the documents to: Næringslivets NOx-fond, Postboks 5250 Majorstuen, NO-0303 Oslo, Norway.
+The signed copy of the Participant Agreement and the company certificate can alternatively be forwarded to the NOx Fund, but the application will not be processed until these are received.
+Please submit the documents to email@example.com or by mail to Næringslivets NOx-fond, Postboks 5250 Majorstuen, NO-0303 Oslo, Norway.

 Participating objects i.e. ships, rigs etc.

-If a company has objects that needs to be registered separately in the NOx Fund, please do so through the NOx Fund's portal for affiliation and reporting.
-An accurate and clear description of the registered object is essential for the exemption from the NOx-tax.
-In the Fund's web portal an object's registration date will automatically be generated when registered by the company and the tax exemption is valid from this date.
-Emission from an object prior to the registration date must be reported to the Norwegian Tax Administration.
+In the Fund's web portal an object's registration date, and hence the date the object may start to report emission from, will automatically be generated when the object is registered by the company.
+The tax exemption is valid from this date.
+Emission from an object prior to this date must be reported with full tax to the Norwegian Tax Administration.

 It is the company's responsibility to keep all information about its registered objects updated.